AmpersandTarski/TheToolsWeUse/gitbook.md

 At AmpersandTarski, we currently have two repositories, each dedicated to the documentation for a specific audience:

-1. [AmpersandTarski/TheToolsWeUse](https://github.com/AmpersandTarski/TheToolsWeUse) contains the contents of the book
+1. [AmpersandTarski/TheToolsWeUse](https://github.com/AmpersandTarski/TheToolsWeUse) contains the contents of the book you are currently reading.
+You probably found it at

-## Quick start
+## Getting started with GitBook
-If you want to add to the documentation
+If you want to add to the documentation, it is possible to update the repository with any tool you like.
+However, we strongly advise to use the GitBook editor.
+A lot of cumbersome work is automated for you.
+Here are the steps to get on your way: